Johnny Cash: Outlaw image

-Cash was last arrested in 1967 in Walker County, Georgia, after police found he was carrying a bag of prescription pills and was in a car accident.
+Cash was last arrested in 1967 in Walker County, Georgia, after police found he was carrying a bag of prescription pills when in a car accident.
 Cash attempted to bribe a local deputy, who turned the money down.
 He was jailed for the night in LaFayette, Georgia.
 Sheriff Ralph Jones released him after giving him a long talk, warning him about the danger of his behavior and wasted potential.
 Cash credited that experience with helping him turn around and save his life.
 He later returned to LaFayette to play a benefit concert; it attracted 12,000 people (the city population was less than 9,000 at the time) and raised $75,000 for the high school.

 Reflecting on his past in a 1997 interview, Cash noted: "I was taking the pills for awhile, and then the pills started taking me."
 June, Maybelle, and Ezra Carter moved into Cash's mansion for a month to help him get off drugs.
 Cash proposed onstage to June on February 22, 1968, at a concert at the London Gardens in London, Ontario, Canada.
 The couple married a week later (on March 1) in Franklin, Kentucky.
 She had agreed to marry Cash after he had "cleaned up."

 Cash's journey included rediscovery of his Christian faith.
 He took an "altar call" in Evangel Temple, a small church in the Nashville area, pastored by Reverend Jimmie Rodgers Snow, son of country music legend Hank Snow.
-According to Marshall Grant, though, Cash did not completely stop using amphetamines in 1968.
-Cash did not end all drug use until 1970, staying drug-free for a period of seven years.
-Grant claims that the birth of Cash's son, John Carter Cash, inspired Cash to end his dependence.
+According to Marshall Grant, though, Cash did not completely stop using amphetamines in 1968; and did not fully end drug use for another two years.
+He was drug-free for a period of seven years.
+In his memoir about time with Cash, Grant said that the birth of Cash's son, John Carter Cash, inspired the singer to end his dependence.

 Cash began using amphetamines again in 1977.
-By 1983, he was deeply addicted again and became a patient at the Betty Ford Clinic in Rancho Mirage for treatment.
+By 1983, he was deeply addicted again.
+He entered rehab at the Betty Ford Clinic in Rancho Mirage for treatment.
 He stayed off drugs for several years, but relapsed.

-By 1989, he was dependent and entered Nashville's Cumberland Heights Alcohol and Drug Treatment Center.
+In 1989, he entered Nashville's Cumberland Heights Alcohol and Drug Treatment Center.
 In 1992, he started care at the Loma Linda Behavioral Medicine Center in Loma Linda, California, for his final rehabilitation treatment.
 (Several months later, his son followed him into this facility for treatment.)